Equim-chan/Mortal/docs/src/index.md

 ## Features
 * [x] A strong mahjong AI that is compatible with Tenhou's standard ranked rule for four-player mahjong.
-* [x] A blazingly fast mahjong emulator written in Rust with Python interfaces that runs at a speed of 23k hanchans per hour.
+* [x] A blazingly fast mahjong emulator written in Rust with a Python interface.
+Up to 23k hanchans per hour[^env] can be achieved using the Rust emulator combined with Python neural network inference.
 * [x] An easy-to-use mjai interface.
+* [x] Free and open source.

 ```admonish note "WIP features"
 * [ ] Serve as a backend for mjai-reviewer (formerly known as akochan-reviewer).